mrdandelion6/six.nvim/README.md

 ### Long Term
 Not going to do these anytime soon.
 - Make Jupyter notebooks work using the plugins currently suffixed with `.unstable` in lua/plugins.

+### Other Bugs/Featues
+- Get_git_root() causes lag on Windows whenever it runs so set up a cache table for filepaths so it is only called once on files.
+Also set it to only be called when we are viewing a text file in the buffer (no terminal).

 Reach out to me with any questions.
 Happy coding.